 Below: Movie showing how the structure of a red supergiant might evolve in its final years of life before it goes supernova.
 The color shows the density of the star: its core contains nearly half its mass but is too small to see at this scale.

 Just as our own moon is slowly moving away from the Earth, the moons of Jupiter and Saturn have slowly migrated outward over the history of the solar system.
-Recent measurements from
+Recent measurements from have revealed that Saturn's moons are currently migrating much faster than astronomers had guessed, including its largest moon Titan.
+The rapid migration leads to tidal heating of the moons and helps explain why Saturn's moon Enceladus is volcanically active.

-My research has attempted to explain the rapid migration through a process called resonance locking.
+My research has attempted to explain the rapid migration (and predicted it for Titan) through a process called resonance locking.
 In this scenario, moons get trapped in resonances with oscillation modes of their host planets.
 As the planets evolve, the resonant semi-major axes associated with the oscillation modes can move away from the planet, carrying moons with them.
 The migration of the moons is therefore determined by the thermal evolution of the planet, which proceeds on a timescale shorter than conventional ("constant Q") tidal migration, and hence the moons migrate faster than expected.

 Above: Animation showing how a moon can "surf" a resonance lock outward.